czarandy/czarandy.github.io/_poems/2003-present-conversation.md

 layout: poem
 title: A Present Conversation
 year: 2003
+description: A playful high school poem mixing English and French in a brief conversation.
 ---

 This is a poem I wrote way back in high school.
 I must have been trying to use some of that French I "studied" for four years.